Team-Tritan/UwU-Server/README.md

 GET /uwu?message=Hello, world!
 ```

-The server will respond with a JSON object that contains your UwUified message.
+The server will respond with your UwUified message as text.

 ## Running the server